kronicd/nbn_service_checker/readme.md

 Edit nbninfo.py and put your address in there.
 Make sure that the address is formatted exactly as it is on the NBNCo website.

+Optionally, add email details and set emailAlerts to True.

 ## Greetz

 Sup @swarley7